OWASP/owasp-mastg/Document/Testcases/0x01f_OMTG-CODE_Android.md

 This setting specifies whether or not the application can be debugged, even when running on a device in user mode.
 A value of "true" if it can be, And "false" if not.
 The default value is "false".

+Although the `android:debuggable=""` flag can be bypassed by repacking the application, before shipping it, it is important to set the option `android:debuggable="false"` in the _AndroidManifest.xml_.

 A comprehensive guide to debug an Android application can be found within the official documentation by Android (see references).

 #### Black-box Testing

 ##### Static Test

-When targetting a compiled Android application, the most reliable method is to first decompile it in order to obtain the AndroidManifest.xml file (see Decompiling Android App Guide - #TODO-Create a general guide that can bee referenced anywhere in the OMSTF) and check the value of "android:debuggable" attribute.
+When targeting a compiled Android application, the most reliable method is to first decompile it in order to obtain the AndroidManifest.xml file (see Decompiling Android App Guide - #TODO-Create a general guide that can bee referenced anywhere in the OMSTF) and check the value of "android:debuggable" attribute.

 Otherwise, use the Android Asset Packaging Tool (aapt) to check the debuggable flag :